Renton, Washington: Transportation

 Renton is served by King County Metro and Sound Transit Express buses.
 Metro operates the RapidRide F Line through the city and plans to expand bus rapid transit service in the 2020s; Sound Transit is scheduled to open its own bus rapid transit service, Stride along the Interstate 405 corridor through Renton in 2026.

 The city government owns and operates Renton Municipal Airport (KRNT), officially Clayton Scott Field, a public airport at the foot of Lake Washington.
 It is used by the Boeing Renton Factory as well as for charter services and flight training.

+The BNSF Railway operates a freight railroad through Renton that includes a brief street-running portion on Houser Way in downtown.
+The railroad carries Boeing 737 fuselages bound for the Boeing assembly plant north of downtown.
+A second line with street-running portions, along Burnett Avenue to serve the Paccar plant, was removed in 1972 to eliminate 18 grade crossings.
+BNSF also owned the Woodinville Subdivision, a branch line on the east side of Lake Washington, which was used by the Spirit of Washington dinner train.
+The excursion service ran from Renton to Woodinville from 1992 to 2007.
+The Woodinville Subdivision was converted to a multi-use trail, known as Eastrail, by the King County government in 2018.